Why is respect so important?

 Is it about whether or not your kids obey your every rule?

-Or do you immediately think of how you were treated by an authority figure who cared more about his rules than about your more pressing needs?
+Maybe you think of how you were treated by an authority figure who cared more about his rules than your needs or feelings.

 What does it mean to respect someone?

-Is it all in how you treat that person or does it also matter how you feel toward him or her?
+Respect certainly relates to how you treat another person — but does it also matter how you feel toward him or her?

-How respected would you feel if people obeyed your rules but never included you in anything that mattered to them?
+You have to wonder how respected you would feel if people obeyed your rules but never included you in anything that mattered to them.

-Respect is not the same as either slavish obedience or politeness.
+Respect is not the same as either slavish obedience or simple politeness.

-True respect for the individual doesn’t say one thing to his or her face and another in secret.
-Neither does it render absolute obedience to one who has asked you to do something you believe to be illegal or morally wrong.
+Having sincere respect for someone means you don’t say one thing to his or her face and another in secret.
+Nor does it require absolute acquiescence to a person (even an authority figure) who asks you to do something you believe to be illegal or morally wrong.

 What does respect mean?

-A quick internet search yields the following definition of respect that best suits the purpose of this article: “due regard for the feelings, wishes, rights, or traditions of others.”
+If you’re wondering, “What is respect in simple words?” then the dictionary is a good place to start.
+A quick internet search yields the following definition of respect that best suits the purpose of this article: “Due regard for the feelings, wishes, rights, or traditions of others.”

 A respect definition for kids shows both aspects: 1) thinking and feeling good things about someone, and 2) treating them in a way that shows you admire them or that you care about their feelings and their well-being.